Searching Amazon S3 (cont.)

 Great!
 We've successfully, created a dataset provider and a dataset, or have we?
 The only way to know for sure is to search the data!
 So let's see if the fruits of our labor.

-Click Home in the top navigation bar.
+Click 🏠 Search Home in the left navigation bar.

 On the Home page in the left section titled Available Datasets you should now be able to see the dataset that you created titled sbx_weblogs_<your first name> (if you can't then something has gone terribly wrong and you should restart the sandbox from the beginning lol).